mwong510ca/15Puzzle_OptimalSolver/README.md

 While I learn about the Walking Distance by Ken'ichiro Takahashi, his technique inspire me to figure out a way to generate the 7-8 pattern with minimum 2GB ram and takes about 2.5 - 3 hours.
 First separate the tile and format components, and generate the links in [PatternElement.java].
 Then I use these components to generate the patterns in [PatternDatabase.java].
 Generation time:  [pattern 5-5-5] 15 seconds, [pattern 6-6-3] 2 minutes, [pattern 7-8] 2.5 hours.
+  * Highlight recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.

 ### Enhancement - optimization
 After I finished my 15 puzzle optimal solver, most of the puzzles are solved within a second.
 Only a few puzzles still take about 2 minutes to solve.